Online CBT Therapy for Pregnancy After Miscarriage, Stillbirth, and Baby Loss

 For a more in-depth look at how CBT helps during PAL:

-Anxiety in Pregnancy After Miscarriage: How CBT Can Help
+How to Cope with Anxiety in Pregnancy After Miscarriage: CBT Therapy & Support

 Why Work With a Specialist in Pregnancy After Loss?

-You deserve support from someone who knows this terrain.
+You deserve support from someone who knows this terrain - not someone you need to educate about it.

 ✿ BABCP-accredited CBT therapist with 10+ years’ experience in maternal mental health

-✿ Trauma-informed care that’s steady, slow, and never rushed
+✿ Trauma-informed care that’s steady, gentle, and never rushed

 What Therapy Looks Like